 see how nitric oxide, a fleeting neurotransmitter, can be made into a supplement.
 However, if the supplement

-includes arginine that converts into NO, that's different.
+includes arginine or citrulline that converts directly into NO, that's different.
 Or the supplement may

 have certain nutrients or herbs that make it more likely for the body to make